-From the May 2017 through May 2018, debtor generated total revenue in excess of 2,000,000, resulting in a total net profit in excess of \$109,000.
-(See Monthly Operating Reports attached hereto as Exhibit A).
-This period includes the typically strong holiday season (October-December) followed by the typically slow winter season (Jan/Feb/March).
+From the May 2017 through April, 2018, debtor generated total revenue in excess of 2,200,000, resulting in a total net profit in excess of \$174,567 (See Monthly Operating Reports, Receipts and Disbursement Form SB-2 attached cumulatively hereto as Exhibit A).
+This period includes the typically strong holiday season (October-December) as well as the typically slow winter season (Jan/Feb/March).
 With its troubles in the past, Debtor anticipates increased revenue and profit, with similar strong season/weak season patterns for each year throughout the duration of the Plan.
-(See Debtor's Projections/Profit and Loss/Feasibility Analyses attached hereto as Exhibits B, C, and D, respectively).
+(See Debtor's Projections/Profit and Loss/Feasibility Analyses attached hereto as Exhibits B, C and D, respectively).